 We have large-print copies of materials available to send along with printed materials.
 If you would like enlarged printed materials, please indicate this on your registration form and we will send them to you.
 Many students also choose to use a magnifying glass to read small print texts—we recommend the Magnabrite Magnifier.

 Each shiur session will have an online learning portal with all bet midrash materials available digitally.
-Materials will be available in 13-point font, 20-point font, and in Google Doc formats compatible with screen reader technology and other formatting options.
+Materials will be available in 13-point font, 20-point font, and in Word Doc formats compatible with screen reader technology and other formatting options.

 After each session, we will upload recordings of the session, along with the Hebrew/Aramaic pronunciation of the text covered and inside/outside translations of the text onto the Class Portal.

 There are two dictionaries that you will use when learning Talmud in the original at SVARA (or anywhere else!): a “Jastrow,” and a “Frank.”
 Below you will find descriptions for how to access these dictionaries.

 A “Jastrow”—Dictionary of the Targumim, Talmud Bavli, Talmud Yerushalmi and Midrashic Literature, by Marcus Jastrow

 You can access this dictionary in a printed bound book, or online.
 Only you know what you need in order to learn best!
 We encourage when possible to use printed and paper materials and recommend, if accessible to you, a paper copy of the Jastrow dictionary.

 About the printed Jastrow Dictionary:

 About the online Jastrow Dictionary: